 1. Be the #1 fan of the journey required to achieve your goal.
 This is deserves to be number one.
 Be fanatical about your goal.
 Treat it like an area of study.
 Dedicate time in learning about what it takes to get there.
 Research what other people have done, how did they do it?
 People close to you will sense your enthusiasm!

 2. Collect data and use it to track progress.
-Not just numbers and measurements, perhaps seek feedback form others, take pictures over time, arrange mini knowledge tests, post your progress on social media, log your feelings on a scale from 1 to 10 etc...
+Not just numbers and measurements, perhaps seek feedback from others, take pictures over time, arrange mini knowledge tests, post your progress on social media, log your feelings on a scale from 1 to 10 etc...

 3. Pair up what you need to do with other routine activities.
 Introduce another parallel activity that can be performed or enjoyed whilst you also do what you need to achieve your goal.
 You'll 'kill two birds with one stone' and perhaps knowing there's a dependency on another activity or task (that you'd be doing anyway) is exactly what you need to get out of a motivational slump.